jimpsull/HouseholdHarmonizer/README.md

 - Lawyers to get feedback on their success avoiding surprises when questioning witnesses
 - Anyone interested in analyzing conversation for misunderstandings / missed meaning

+Right now I'm envisioning this as a Swift project since I've started tinkering with iPhone app creation.
+I also know that CoreML framework should be helpful for implementing some of the models.
+I believe that models probably already exist for:

+- speech detection
+- speech recognition
+- speaker identification
+- idiom / slang dictionary

+I think that the biggest parts of this project will be:

+- statement / question correlation model
+- bringing all the pieces together in a good user experience